A Survey of Deep Graph Clustering: Taxonomy, Challenge, Application, and Open Resource

+where the first term $\mathcal{L}_{\text{dilation}}$ denotes the cluster dilation loss, and the second term $\mathcal{L}_{\text{shrink}}$ denotes the cluster shrink loss.
+Besides, $\mathbf{Z} \in \mathbb{R}^{n \times d}, \mathbf{C} \in \mathbb{R}^{k, d}, n, k, b, d$ denotes the node embeddings, cluster center embeddings, node number, cluster number, and hidden feature dimension.
+In Eq. \ref{eq:dilation_loss}, the cluster dilation loss aims to learn the network to push away different cluster centers.
+In addition, in Eq. \ref{eq:shrink_loss}, the cluster shrink loss aims to pull the samples to the cluster centers.
+Note that the cluster shrink loss pulls batch samples to the cluster centers and easily scales to large graphs.
+Besides, each sample will be pulled to all cluster centers rather than the corresponding nearest cluster centers.
+The authors claim this design alleviates the confirmation bias problem \cite{confirmation_bias}.
+The time complexity and space complexity of calculating $\mathcal{L}_{\text{Dink-Net}}$ is $\mathcal{O}(bkd+k^2d+bd)$ and $\mathcal{O}(bk+bd+kd)$, respectively.

-However, the promising performance of the two-stage neural clustering methods is heavily dependent on the good initialization of cluster centers, leading to the manual trial-and-error network pre-training and the auxiliary of traditional clustering methods.
-To overcome these shortcomings, some one-stage methods \cite{SCGC,AGC-DRR,GCC} are gradually proposed recently.
-For example, \cite{SCGC} proposes a new method termed SCGC with the Laplacian smoothing and neighborhood-orient contrastive learning.
+Although verified effective, the two-stage neural clustering methods heavily depend on the excellent initialization of cluster centers.
+And the precise cluster center initialization relies on the promising network pre-training and the auxiliary of traditional clustering methods like $k$-Means, leading to high training and deployment costs.
+To overcome this shortcoming, many one-stage methods \cite{SCGC,AGC-DRR,GCC} have been gradually proposed recently.
+For example, \cite{SCGC} proposes a new method termed SCGC with Laplacian smoothing and neighborhood-orient contrastive learning.
 Besides, in AGC-DRR \cite{AGC-DRR}, the clustering sub-network is developed to directly predict the probabilities of cluster-ID for each sample.
 Moreover, rather than dealing with clustering as a downstream task, \cite{GCC} proposes a unified framework termed GCC by minimizing the difference between node embeddings and reconstructed cluster embeddings.
-The one-stage neural clustering will be an interesting future direction.
-In the next section, the difficult challenges will be summarized and analyzed in detail.
+The one-stage neural clustering will be a promising future direction.
+In the next section, we analyze and summarize the technical challenges and opportunities in the deep graph clustering field in detail.